 A featured exhibit of the Wichita-Sedgwick County Historical Museum includes “A Wichita Cottage.”
 This exhibit authentically recreates a typical middle-class Wichita home of the late…

-Thrift Finds in the Museum Collection
+Portraits From the Museum Collection

 What our visitors saying about their experience